Jan 20, 2024 - minute readminutes read

 Your mouth contains its own microscopic ecosystem.
 Learn more about how this environment functions and how to maintain a healthy balance in our oral microbiome.

 While it may be off-putting to think about having a vast number of microscopic organisms residing inside our mouths, those microbes will be there whether we think about them or not.
-So, in the best interest of personal health, it’s worth having at least a passing familiarity with what a healthy oral microbiome looks like.
+So, in the best interest of personal health, it’s worth having at least a passing familiarity with what a healthy oral microbiome looks like

 This is the heart of holistic dental care.
 Understanding how the health of your mouth and body are connected empowers you to take more control of disease prevention, treatment, and management.